 If your mouth is healthy and you only need your twice-yearly cleanings, you may save money with a discount plan.

 - You need more dental work than is covered by an insurance plan’s maximum limit

 If you need a lot of dental care and know it will be more than your current plan’s maximum limit, you could join a discount dental plan to help cover those extra costs.
 This means you may have to pay for both plans, but in the end, you may end up saving money.
 Do the math first.

 - You have health issues that can be complicated by dental problems

 People with certain health conditions may need to be especially careful with their dental care.
 For example, untreated gum disease can worsen health conditions like diabetes and heart disease.1 A discount plan may be better than no coverage at all.

 - You are older

-Medicare doesn't cover most dental care, so discount dental plans for seniors may make sense, especially if you’re on a tight budget.
-More than 70% of those age 60 to 79 have some form of cardiovascular disease,6 so getting some type of coverage may be a good idea.
-Plus, the risk for severe gum disease or periodontitis increases with age.7
+Medicare doesn't cover most dental care, so if you’re 65 or older and have Medicare, discount dental plans for seniors may make sense, especially if you’re on a tight budget.
+More than 70% of those age 60 to 79 have some form of cardiovascular disease,2 so getting some type of coverage may be a good idea.
+Plus, the risk for severe gum disease or periodontitis increases with age.

 If you're able to pay the annual fees up front, and fall into one of those categories, a dental discount plan might mean the difference between a healthy smile and an unhealthy one.